go-goracle/goracle/README.md

     CGO_CFLAGS=-I/usr/include/oracle/11.2/client64
     CGO_LDFLAGS=-L/usr/include/oracle/11.2/client64

+You may need to either set LD_LIBRARY_PATH to the path with `libclntsh.so`, or specify it in a file under /etc/ld.so.conf.d and call `sudo ldconfig`.

 ### RHEL 5 ###
 If your git is too old, gopkg.in may present too much hops.
 You can do